hetalang/HetaSimulator.jl/docs/src/tutorial/sim.md

 ```
 ![fig04](./sim-fig04.png)

-The figure displays all simulated points and all output variables declared in `observables` of the scenario.
+The figure displays all simulated points and all output variables declared in the `observables` of the scenario.
-A user can select chosen observables for displaying.
-The other general `plot` arguments like `yscale`, `ylim` and others can be used.
+One can select the observables to display.
+One can use the additional `yscale`, `ylim` and other `Plots` keyword arguments to change how the results are displayed.

 ```julia
 # plot C1, C2